Are you looking to test your WordPress website’s speed and work on making it faster?

 First, let’s talk a little bit about why website speed is so important now.

-In June of 2021, Google began rolling out a search algorithm update that includes Core Web Vitals.
+In 2021, Google rolled out a search algorithm update that includes Core Web Vitals.
 Core Web Vitals is a set of three metrics that measure the speed and user-friendliness of your website.

 If your website scores lower on Core Web Vitals than your competitors, they may be listed before you in search engine results.